 Right now I’m feeling left out.
 Some friends of mine planned something and I didn’t get included.
-My name wasn’t mentioned when it came to set a time to get together, etc. It hurts, feeling left out, and that’s ok.
+My name wasn’t mentioned when it came to setting a time to get together, etc. It hurts, feeling left out, and that’s ok.
 Me denying that it hurts won’t make it less painful.
-Now, reading in to things here is the thing to refrain from.
+Now, reading into things here is the thing to refrain from.
 I don’t know why the others didn’t include me and jumping to conclusions like “they don’t like me” or “they don’t care for me”, is neither helpful nor necessarily true.

 To have this not eating away at me and my fantasies run amok I acknowledge that this hurts.
 I acknowledge that I don’t know why this happened and that it serves me and everyone else best if I just let go of my hypothesis.
 I notice them come, I choose to let them go.

 I then decided to reach out to one safe person in the group.
 Telling him I needed to share this so I wouldn’t isolate in my hurt, making it even harder to reach some sort of conclusion.
 Not reaching out to make the feeling go away necessarily, but to again acknowledge that this is going on.
 And now I’m writing about it.
-Writing about hard things help me put them in perspective; that yes, this is what occupies me right now, but it probably won’t be that way soon, something else will have happened.
+Writing about hard things helps me put them in perspective; that yes, this is what occupies me right now, but it probably won’t be that way soon, something else will have happened.
 Feeling hurt is just another facet of the human experience, this too shall pass.

 This way of approaching things, whatever they may be, is inspired by the Zen peacemakers’ Three Tenets (originally formulated by Roshi Bernie Glassman in 1994): Not knowing, Bearing witness and Taking action.
 I like to think about Taking action as Compassionate action.